storyprotocol/documentation/combined.md

 > 📘 Note
 >
-> The below operations do not requiring running a node!
+> The below operations do not require running a node!
 However, if you would like to participate in staking rewards, you must run a validator node.

 Before proceeding, it is important to familiarize yourself with the difference between a delegator and a validator: